pnordahl/monorail-example/README.md

 ## Running commands for all targets

+Before continuing, open a separate shell and run `monorail log tail --stdout --stderr` to live-tail logs from all subsequent `monorail run` invocations.
+You can also query the most recent run log with `monorail log show --stdout --stderr`.

 When you clone this repo, all of the targets will be dirty (as there is no initial checkpoint).
 You can see this yourself by running `monorail analyze --target-groups | jq`, where all targets will appear as changed.

 So, all of the following commands will run for all targets with appropriate dag-guided parallelism.